bharathikannann/Python/Webinar/README.md

 - **Image Compression**

-## Reinforcement Learning
+## `Reinforcement Learning`
-> - The system takes a decision, learns from the feedback and takes better decisions in the future.
+> The system takes a decision, learns from the feedback and takes better decisions in the future.
 - It is about taking suitable action to maximize reward in a particular situation.
 In the absence of a training dataset, it is bound to learn from its experience.
 - Example:
 	- We have an agent and a reward, with many hurdles in between.